CONTACT

 Download this article HERE.

+A recent survey from Mercer found that work site centers are becoming an increasingly popular way to control health care spending and even enhance employee productivity.
+Until recently, work site centers were largely popular only at Fortune 500 companies, however, the trend is now spreading to local governments and mid-size companies of 250 or more employees.
 Generally, the care received at the center is free to the member and there is an added convenience factor for employees.
 Work site centers to date have primarily experienced their return on investment for the employer by providing more efficient care at the worksite center rather than paying claims from community physicians.
 However, the next generation of centers are in the process of being rolled out and offers a more compelling value proposition and much greater associated health care savings.
+The following are key concepts of this next generation of worksite centers and how they will drive significant reductions in health care costs for employers.

 Worksite vendors are more increasingly willing to deliver these services with some portion of the compensation being at risk.
 The greater the savings to the employer, the greater the potential bonus for the vendor.
 In this model both the client and vendor have incentives that are congruent.